-If securing media coverage for your law firm is your mission, the pitch is the key to making it a reality.
+If securing media coverage for your B2B business is your mission, the pitch is the key to making it a reality.
 After you have researched the best media outlets and determined the story you want to pitch, it’s time to reach out to a journalist, blogger or influencer to spread your message.
 However, that doesn’t mean you should just start firing emails left and right.
-Making the perfect pitch is a process that requires time and effort to ensure the best chance of success for your firm.
+Making the perfect pitch is a process that requires time and effort to ensure the best chance of success for your company.

 Build a Relationship

 Think of pitching to the media like you would dating.
 You wouldn’t just walk up to someone at the bar and ask them on a date.
 You start a conversation and build a relationship over time before taking that next step.
 Your dealings with journalists should be the same way, and there are plenty of avenues for developing your relationship with media members.

 - Introduce yourself – If your B2B business is starting its media relations practices from scratch, reaching out to a beat writer or reporter is an easy way to give them an idea of who you are and what you do.

 - Follow their work – Reading and engaging with a journalist’s content will allow you to personalize your pitch when the time comes, increasing the likelihood of landing a story for your company.
 You can even take it a step further by following them on social media and sharing their work with your own followers.
 Journalists want their content to be read just as much as your business does.